sagar-vaghela/react-next-typescript-api-styled/README.md

 When the user presses the button, we replace the button with the `LoadingPlaceholder` component while we perform the fetch in the background.
 Then, replace it with the actual card.

-### Your tasks

-1. Initialize Git on this repository.
-2. Create a `feature/implement-fetch-user-profile` branch, then work on that branch.
+### Tasks -> what i did.

-3. Build a `ProfileCard` component similar to the one in the image.
+1. Build a `ProfileCard` component similar to the one in the image.
 Use the same structure as in `LoadingPlaceholder`.
 It doesn't have to be identical to the image (since you don't have the specific measures), but it should be as close as possible.
-4. Implement a custom hook in a `hooks` folder that encapsulates the fetching logic and holds the user profile values.
+2. Implement a custom hook in a `hooks` folder that encapsulates the fetching logic and holds the user profile values.

 ### Notes